-All new members of staff will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services and structure, as well as identifying and reporting abuse, and confidentiality issues.
+All new members of staff will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services and structure, as well as identifying and reporting abuse both on and off-line, and confidentiality issues.
 They are expected to read KCSIE Part 1 and take the quiz.
-Although KCSIE 2022 states that staff who don't work directly with children on a regular basis can read a condensed version of part 1 (annex A), we have decided at Thameside that it is safer for our school community for all staff to continue to read the full version of Part 1.
+Although since 2022, KCSIE states that staff who don't work directly with children on a regular basis can read a condensed version of part 1 (annex A), we have decided at Thameside that it is safer for our school community for all staff to continue to read the full version of Part 1.